Why is a left handed person called a southpaw? What does the word mean, and where did it come from? Read on to find out!

 Being in a room the other night where HONEST BOB happened to come in contact with a late number of your useful paper, his Irish eye in the general glance over it chanced to rest on “Bow, Vow, Vow,” when the Pat-riot in the fulness of his HONEST heart, exclaimed, “Arrah, by my shoal these Yaunkees are the divils boys at spaking V for W, so much that by the hill o’hoath in their very dogs have pecked it up, for instead of barking, Bow, Wow, Wow, as they ought it’s — it’s — (growing impatient) — arrah luk here mon, and convince yourself,” said he, holding up the Tickler, in the right paw, between the ceiling and the floor, and with the south paw pointing to the “bow, vow, vow”

-Don’t ask me what this means, but there is a clearly a definite referral to the left hand as being the ‘south paw’.
+Don’t ask me to decipher this, but there is a clearly a definite referral to the left hand as being the ‘south paw’.
+The right hand is referred to as the ‘right paw’ rather than the ‘north paw’.

 Although the exact reason for this is unknown, it has been suggested that various negative religious associations with being left handed could be the cause.